Abandoned & Little-Known Airfields:

 By the time of the 1960 LA Local Area aeronautical chart, Terminal Island was labeled as "Abandoned airport".

-A 1963 aerial view looking south at the Vincent Thomas bridge under construction, with Reeves Field visible in the background (courtesy of Kevin Walsh).
+An April 1963 aerial view looking southeast at Reeves Field, with the Vincent Thomas bridge under construction in the foreground (courtesy of Kevin Walsh).

 An undated aerial view looking north at Reeves Field from the March 1966 Southern CA Traveler (courtesy of Kevin Walsh).